PRIArobotics/Hedgehog/docs/source/architecture.rst

 The SWC runs Raspbian as its operating system, and hosts the Hedgehog Server and Hedgehog Web IDE.
 Hedgehog Server acts as an intermediary between client programs and the HWC.
-It makes sure that all clients can access the hardware correctly, even if there are multiple clients, and allows clients to connect bot locally and over the network using the Hedgehog Protocol.
+It makes sure that all clients can access the hardware correctly, even if there are multiple clients, and allows clients to connect both locally and over the network using the Hedgehog Protocol.

 The Hedgehog Web IDE is a web application that is hosted on the controller, meaning that an internet connection is not required for using Hedgehog.
 Yet, using a browser-based development environment means that no installation is required and multiple operating systems can be supported with ease.